blasfemiaa/Miko-bot/README.md

 - The image must have good definition.
 You need to paste the image and use the command to transcribe the text.

 ### Custom Text Responses
 - The bot will respond based on specific text inputs.
-For example, sending "peron" will trigger a specific response.
+For example, sending "miko" will trigger a specific response.
 - You can add more responses by modifying the logic with `elif` statements or adding new logic in the `on_message` event.

 ---